-c.
+- c.
 Would Sue and Tessa still be willing to trade 1 jacket for 15 caps?
-Explain your answer.

-Sue and Tessa will not be willing to trade 1 jacket for 15 caps.
+Explain your answer. - Sue and Tessa will not be willing to trade 1 jacket for 15 caps.
 In particular, Sue, whose comparative advantage lies in producing caps, can produce 1 jacket at an opportunity cost of only 10 caps.
-So Sue will be unwilling to pay any more than 10 caps per jacket.

-- A farm grows wheat and produces pork.
+So Sue will be unwilling to pay any more than 10 caps per jacket. - 9.
+A farm grows wheat and produces pork.
 The marginal cost of producing each of these products increases as more of it is produced. - a.
 Make a graph that illustrates the farm's PPF.

-Measure the quantity of pork produced on the x-axis and measure the quantity of wheat produced on the y-axis.
-Because the marginal cost of both wheat and pork increase as more of the good is produced, the PPF has a bowed-out shape.
+The PPF is illustrated in Figure 2.2 as PPF0.
+Because the marginal cost of both wheat and pork increase as more of the good is produced, the PPF displays increasing opportunity cost so it has the "conventional" bowed-outward shape.

 b.
 The farm adopts a new technology that allows it to use fewer resources to fatten pigs.
-On your graph, illustrate the impact of the new technology on the farm's PPF.
+On your graph sketch the impact of the new technology on the farm's PPF.